t4th/cortex-m3-rtos/README.md

 ...or just open project in Uvision and build/run using IDE.

-If you want to build this project without Uvision just throw it to any ARM compiler and set:
+If you want to build this project without Uvision just use any gcc ARM compiler and set:
 * C++ to 17
 * cpu=cortex-m3
 * disable c++ exceptions with no-exceptions flag